Last updated: June 15, 2017

 Rover.com may provide Service Providers with access to third party consumer reporting agencies that perform, among other things, criminal records checks, sex offender registry checks, motor vehicle records checks and identification verifications (collectively, “Background Checks”).
 We do not provide, and are not responsible or liable in any manner for, the Background Checks, and we do not endorse or make any representations or warranties regarding the reliability of such Background Checks or the accuracy, timeliness or completeness of any information in the Background Checks.
 We do not independently verify information in the Background Checks.

-If you opt via the Rover.com Service to undergo a Background Check, you hereby consent to the collection, use and disclosure of the information in the Background Checks.
+If you undergo a Background Check via the Rover.com Service, you hereby consent to the collection, use and disclosure of the information in the Background Checks, and you agree to provide complete and accurate information for your Background Check.
 You understand and agree that Rover.com may, in its sole discretion, review and rely on the information in the Background Checks in deciding whether to suspend or terminate or investigate a complaint about a Service Provider, but also that we are not obligated to do so, and are not responsible or liable in any way in the event that any information in any Background Check is not accurate, timely or complete.
 If you are the subject of a Background Check, you may contact the applicable third-party consumer reporting agency to dispute the accuracy, timeliness or completeness of such information.
+You agree that Rover’s rights and obligations under the Arbitration Agreement inure to the benefit of the consumer reporting agency used for Background Checks in respect of any claim that would be subject to the Arbitration Agreement if brought against us.
 Rover.com reserves the right to suspend or terminate your access to the Rover.com Service based on information in the Background Checks or for any other reason, or no reason, in our sole discretion.

 Pet Owners remain fully liable to evaluate and investigate Service Providers.
 Be aware of the following limitations in Background Checks: Except as otherwise expressly provided in these Terms or through the Service, Rover.com does not automatically run Background Checks on any Users.
 Records not available to third-party Background Checking agencies will not be included in the results.
 Not all arrest logs and records, conviction and correction records, sex offender registries and motor vehicle records are available in all jurisdictions.
 In many jurisdictions there is a delay before arrest logs and records, conviction and correction records, sex offender registries and motor vehicle records are included in Background Checks.
 Juvenile records and offenses for minors may not appear in the public record and are therefore not included in the results.
 Dismissed cases, arrests not resulting in convictions, arrests or convictions from foreign countries and nolle pros will not be reported.
 Traffic violations are not included unless a jurisdiction reports them as criminal offenses.
 In the jurisdictions where traffic violations are reported as criminal offenses, such traffic violations may be included in the results as misdemeanors or felonies.